bminer/node-blade/README.md

 - Supports Express.JS
 - HTML Comments and block comments
 - Text filters
+- Nice error reporting to help you debug your broken templates
 - Command-line tool to compile/render templates (try `blade --help`)

 Blade does more than Jade, and it does less than Jade.
 Your Jade templates